Mariana Trench: Descents

 Victor Vescovo achieved a new record descent to 10928 m on 28 April 2019 using the DSV Limiting Factor, a Triton 36000/2 model manufactured by Florida-based Triton Submarines.
-He dived four times between 28 April and 5 May 2019, becoming the first person to dive into Challenger Deep more than once.
+He dived four times between 28 April and 5 May 2019, becoming the first person to dive into the Challenger Deep more than once.
 It was then reported on 13 May.
+In June 2020 he again descended to depths of around 10,935 meter.
+In July 2022, Limiting Factor piloted by Victor Vesco brought Dawn Wright to become the first Black woman to explore the Mariana Trench.
+Wright acted as mission specialist and employed the side-scan sonar system to map the Western Pool.
+This endeavor was funded by Caladan Oceanic, a private undersea technology company.
+Notably, a beer bottle was observed in this area of Challenger Deep.

-On 8 May 2020, a joint project between the Russian shipbuilders, scientific teams of the Russian Academy of Sciences with the support of the Russian Foundation for Advanced Research Projects and the Pacific Fleet submerged the autonomous underwater vehicle Vityaz-D to the bottom of the Mariana Trench at a depth of 10028 m.
+On 8 May 2020, a joint project between the Russian shipbuilders, scientific teams of the Russian Academy of Sciences with the support of the Russian Foundation for Advanced Research Projects and the Pacific Fleet submerged the autonomous underwater vehicle Vityaz-D to near the bottom of the Mariana Trench at a depth of 10028 m.
 Vityaz-D is the first underwater vehicle to operate autonomously at the extreme depths of the Mariana Trench.
 The duration of the mission, excluding diving and surfacing, was more than 3 hours.

 On 10 November 2020, the Chinese submersible Fendouzhe reached the bottom of the Mariana Trench at a depth of 10909 m.
+It returned to the Mariana Trench in 2024, diving 23 times into the depths.
+Thousands of marine tubeworms and mollusks were reported at depths of 8,200 ft to 31,000 ft.